Skip to content

 • explicit node names are duplicated;

-• output without initial value is read too early;
+• state variable without initial value is read too early;

 • phase graph is incomplete;